-The Huqianjing 虎鈐經 "The Classic of the tiger seal" is a military treatise written by the Northern Song period 北宋 (960-1126) scholar Xu Dong 許洞.
+Huqianjing 虎鈐經 "The classic of the tiger seal" is a military treatise written during the Northern Song period 北宋 (960-1126) by Xu Dong 許洞 xxx.
 The book was finished in 1004.
-It is 20 juan "scrolls" long and includes 210 chapters, each of which deals with a distinct topic.
+It has a length of 20 juan and includes 210 chapters, each of which deals with a distinct topic.

-The Huqianjing has the concept that in war three realms play an important part, firstly, the realm of man who plans war and battle, secondly, the earth, which provides formidable territory to wage war on, and thirdly, the realm of Heaven, which is involved into war in the shape of the weather, as well as by the influence of stars and deities.
+The Huqianjing included the concept that in war three realms played an important part, firstly, the realm of man who planned war and battles, second the earth which provided formidable territory to wage war on, and third the realm of Heaven which is involved into war in the shape of the weather, as well as by the influence of stars and deities.
 Divination thus plays an certain part in warfare, according to the Huqianjing.

 A general must be able to observe the enemy and to use the own troops in a way that the enemy was not able to find out what the own troops were planning to do.
 In a metaphysical way, Xu Dong explains that a general must always be able to identify chances (ji 吉 "luck") in dangers (xiong 凶 "inauspicious situations") and to see when danger was hidden in apparently advantageous situations.
 The movements of the troops had to be adapted to such changes in luck.
 A very important foundation for victory was the supply of sufficient food and excellent weapons, in other words, a functioning logistics system.